J. R. Graham: New York Yankees

-The Twins designated Graham for assignment on May 6, and traded him to the New York Yankees on May 14 for a player to be named later or cash considerations.
-He spent the 2016 season with the Trenton Thunder of the Class AA Eastern League and Scranton/Wilkes-Barre RailRiders of the Class AAA International League.
-The Yankees outrighted Graham to Scranton/Wilkes-Barre on September 26.
-He was released on January 21, 2018.
+On May 14, 2016, the Twins traded Graham to the New York Yankees in exchange for a player to be named later or cash considerations.
+He spent the 2016 season with the Trenton Thunder of the Double–A Eastern League, Scranton/Wilkes-Barre RailRiders of the Triple–A International League, and Low–A Staten Island Yankees.
+In 17 games for Trenton, Graham compiled a 1.82 ERA with 33 strikeouts and 5 saves.
+He made four appearances outside of Trenton, allowing no runs with 7 strikeouts for Scranton and Staten Island.
+The Yankees removed Graham from the 40–man roster and outrighted him to Scranton/Wilkes-Barre on September 26.